NathanKr/core-web-vitals-cls-playground/README.md

 <li>How to create a page with cls problem using image</li>
 <li>How to solve it by providing width and height ==> brut force might not always be enough</li>
 <li>Is it possible to solve this by providing the image aspect ratio instead of width and height</li>
-<li>How to solve the use case of img width smaller than parent without picture distortion</li>
+<li>How to solve the use case of img width smaller than parent without image distortion</li>
 <li>Does Image component of next.js make it easy to solve this problem</li>
 </ol>